iluvjava/Maths/Notebook 2.0 obsidian/CSE 000 Basics Algorithms/Characterizations Shortest Paths from Source.md

 ---
 ### **In Relations to Linear Programming**

 The shortest path problem is related to the linear programming problem.
 The above conditions just an application of strong duality.
-Visit [[../AMATH 514 Combinatorics Optimizations/Everything Network Flow/LP for Pairwise Shortest Paths]] for more information.
+Visit [[../AMATH 514 Combinatorics Optimizations/Everything Network Flow/LP for Source Tree Shortest Paths]] for more information.